Jaba', Jerusalem

 Jaba’ (جبع) is a Palestinian town in the Jerusalem Governorate of the State of Palestine, located northeast of Jerusalem in the central West Bank.
-According to the Palestinian Central Bureau of Statistics, the town had a population of 3,239 in 2006.
+According to the Palestinian Central Bureau of Statistics, the town had a population of 3,921 in 2017.

 Location

 Jaba' is located 9.12 km north-west of Jerusalem.
 It is bordered by Mikhmas and 'Anata to the east, Mikhmas to the north, Ar Ram to the west, and Geva Binyamin, Hizma and 'Anata to the south.

 Toponymy

 E. H. Palmer noted in 1881 that the name Jaba' might be derived from the גבעה.

 History

 Jaba' is securely identified with the ancient Geba of the tribe of Benjamin.
-Guérin and Conder & Kitchener of the PEF were the first to suggest that identification during the 19th century.
+Guérin, Clermont-Ganneau, and Conder & Kitchener of the PEF were among the first to suggest that identification during the 19th century.
 The identification is based on the biblical description of Geba as being just across the wadi from Michmash (present-day Mukhmas), and on archeological findings which show that the site was heavily populated during the Iron Age II and the Hellenistic period.

 Ceramics from the Byzantine era have been also found in Jaba'.